Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Read this advice to make your first trip easier:

 Once you're hooked on the combination of hiking and camping called backpacking, get yourself organized with these tips:

-If you're yearning to use a backpacking trip to become a backcountry explorer, check this out:
+If you're yearning to use a backpacking trip to become a seasoned backcountry explorer, check these out:

 Lighten your load and reap the rewards:

 If you're fortunate enough to have the time, money and energy all dialed in, go for it!

 Here's an additional spin on things: whether you hike alone, or with other hikers.